Chalwk/SAPPDiscordBot/README.md

     - Click **Authorize**.
     - Complete the captcha and click **Authorize**.
     - The bot should now be on your Discord server.
 Ensure the bot has the correct permissions.

+### ⚠️ Warning: Never share the Discord Bot Token with anyone!

 **4.** Create a new folder in your Halo server's root directory called `discord_events`.